248abdul/Convex-Hull/README.md

 - Graham Scan
 - Chan's Algorithm

-Completed as part of a group project alongside three other peers.
+Completed as part of a group project alongside three other peers, achieving a first-class (95%) grade.

 The code also includes a simple experimental framework to compare the performance of the three algorithms, along with plenty of sample experiments.